Jaime Komer

-Jaime Elizabeth Komer (née Hipp, born September 1, 1981, in Fresno, California) is a former female water polo goalkeeper from the United States, who won the gold medal with the United States women's national water polo team at the 2007 World Championship and the 2007 Pan American Games, and a silver medal at the 2008 Beijing Olympic Games.
+Jaime Elizabeth Komer (née Hipp, born September 1, 1981) is a former female water polo goalkeeper from the United States, who won the gold medal with the United States women's national water polo team at the 2007 World Championship and the 2007 Pan American Games, and a silver medal at the 2008 Beijing Olympic Games.

 In June 2009, Komer was again named to the USA Water Polo Women's Senior National Team for the 2009 FINA World Championships, earning another Gold medal.